Dr Naomi Richards

-I welcome enquiries about supervision relating to my research interests in: anthropology of death and dying; assisted dying; community models of end of life care; inequalities at the end of life; dying in old age; the 'oldest old'; the ageing and dying continuum; concepts of suffering and 'total pain' at the end of life; visual or literary representations of ageing or dying; participatory visual methods.
+I welcome enquiries about supervision relating to my research interests in: anthropology of death and dying; assisted dying; community models of end of life care; socio-economic inequities at the end of life; dying in old age; the 'oldest old'; old age rational suicide; concepts of suffering and 'total pain' at the end of life; visual or literary representations of ageing or dying; participatory visual methods.

 I am currently supervising 6 PhD studies: